MikroElektronika/mikrosdk_click_v2/clicks/ninaw152/README.md

 ## Note

 > For the BT example, we have used the Serial Bluetooth Terminal smartphone application for the test.
-A smartphone and the click board must be paired to exchange messages.
+A smartphone and the Click board must be paired to exchange messages.

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).